openversenetwork/app/README.md

 </div>

-`Open Dashboard` is a light explorer for Cosmos-based Blockchains.  https://ping.pub .
+`Open Dashboard` is a light explorer for Versed-based Blockchains.  https://app.openverse.network .

 ## What sets Open Dashboard apart from other explorers?
 **Open Dashboard** stands out by providing a real-time exploration of blockchain data without relying on caching or pre-processing.
 It exclusively fetches data from the Cosmos full node via LCD/RPC endpoints, ensuring a truly authentic experience.
 This approach is referred to as the "Light Explorer."